Nursing Program Admissions Process

 - Earn a satisfactory grade in both the theory and clinical components of the nursing courses; In the event that the earned clinical grade is unsatisfactory, the course grade assigned will not be higher than the letter grade of D;

 - Pass the medication calculation competency test at 90% accuracy each semester;

 - Demonstrate full compliance with all standards of the nursing profession as defined by the ANA standards of practice, the ANA Code for Nurses, and Georgia Nursing Practice Act; and

 - If a student fails or withdraws from any nursing course, he or she must petition the Admission and Progression Committee of the Division of Nursing to be re-admitted.

-- Students having withdrawn from or earned less than a C- in a nursing course may be readmitted to the program one time only.
+- Students having withdrawn from or earned less than a C- in a nursing course may be evaluated to be readmitted to the program one time only.

 - Students are accountable to follow all policies in the current handbook.

 - All program requirements must be completed within five (5) years of first enrollment of the nursing program.
 Due to curriculum changes, a student not progressing in the program in a continuous manner may be required to complete additional courses.

 Baccalaureate program policies that describe standards for progression are listed in detail in the Division of Nursing Student Handbook.
 The handbook is distributed at the beginning of each academic year and is also available in an online format.
 It is the students' responsibility to obtain a copy of the policies and to be familiar with the policies.
 The policies are a guide as the student progresses through the program.

 Admission to and graduation from the Berry College Division of Nursing does not guarantee eligibility for licensure (see Board of Nursing Policies).
 Prior to Division of Nursing approval for the candidate's licensure (NCLEX) application, an exit interview with the Division of Nursing is required.
 Additionally, all student financial accounts must have a zero balance.